adutton/pi-jukebox/README.md

 * External drive (USB) for song storage (option)
 * Audio cable - 3.5mm to red/white RCA jacks

+## Project philosophy
+My father-in-law has an old Seeburg jukebox that plays 45s (vinyl) but has been in disrepair on and off over the past few years.
+I wanted to attempt to replace the moving internal mechanisms with a fully digital system.
+I didn't want to actually remove or damage anything that would change the potential value of the jukebox.

+I was worried about internet access based on the location.
+I wanted a self-contained system that could operate without internet if needed.
+This didn't mean that I couldn't use the internet but I didn't want it to be critical to the system.

+The jukebox itself doesn't have much of a user interface.
+There is a 11 key keypad (0 through 9 plus two idential RESET buttons) for input.
+I replicate this with a numeric keypad which has a couple extra keys and a NUMLOCK light.
+For output, the jukebox has a "currently playing" numeric output, three lights for the three digits you have entered, and some coin-related lights and slots (all of which I am ignoring for this project).

+I am familiar with Python and I had an extra Raspberry Pi.
+I decided to find a Raspberry Pi-friendly linux distribution that could run Python3.

+I tried Pi Musicbox, but was discouraged by the older packages that were installed.
+Then I tried just running MPD (Music Player Daemon) on a Raspbian Lite (Buster) but that required more tweaking and tuning than I wanted.

+I landed on the Moode distribution which is Raspberry Pi-friendly and is also Python3-based.

 # Install Moode
-I wanted a Raspberry Pi-friendly linux distribution that could run Python3.

-I tried Pi Jukebox, but was discouraged by the older packages that were installed.
- Then I tried just running MPD on a Raspbian Lite (Buster) but that required more tweaking and tuning than I wanted to use.

-I landed on the Moode distribution which happened to be Python3-based.  http://moodeaudio.org/

-It is a bit weird to setup because it's intended to be totally headless.
+The distribution is a bit weird to setup because it's intended to be totally headless.
+Follow the steps on http://moodeaudio.org/

 ## Configuration
+Here are the settings I changed while setting up Moode.
+These are mostly for my own reference.

 ### Network Config
 * SSID